Laura-fr/Deliveroo-Frontend/README.md

 # Deliveroo

-This is a simple copy of a deliveroo restaurant page made with react.
+This is a simple copy of a Deliveroo restaurant page made with react.

 ## Features